-Measure 97 tells private property owners what they can and cannot do with their own land.
-This measure is so extreme that it increases setbacks to five times the distance of what is currently required, which effectively bans oil and natural gas development in the state, costing tens of thousands of jobs and hundreds of millions in tax revenue.
+Initiative 97 tells private property owners what they can and cannot do with their own land.
+This initiative is so extreme that it increases setbacks to five times the distance of what is currently required, which effectively bans oil and natural gas development in the state, costing tens of thousands of jobs and hundreds of millions in tax revenue.

 What are Colorado’s Current Regulations?